opencog/atomspace/opencog/query/README.md

 correspond to set-intersection, set-union, set-compliment.
 Other theories can implement arbitrary formulas here.

-At this time, only one generic callback are provided:
+One generic callback is provided:

  * The DefaultPatternMatchCB.
 This callback implements node and link match methods that accept only strict node/link matches, unless a node is of type VariableNode, in which case the match is also accepted.
 All evaluatable terms (those containing a